liang9-d/API/README.md

    - Vally Boulevard(from South Garifield Avenue to Rosemaead Boulevard)
   ### Business insight:
   - Insight: Opening in less-saturated areas near high-demand zones reduces competition and captures unmet customer demand.
 Pairing a medium-price strategy with strong quality may maximize adoption and success.

+## Next Steps and Considerations:
+  - Conduct a comparative analysis of rental prices by location to identify the most cost-effective areas
+  - Evaluate local population characteristics to assess their impact on market pricing and customer ratings